Skip to content

 Variables defined directly on the class (not inside __init__) are class variables.
 All instances share the same class variable.
 Variables set on self inside __init__ are instance variables, unique to each object.

-Class variables live in the class __dict__ and are shared by all instances.
-Instance variables live in each instance's __dict__.
+A class variable is stored once on the class and shared by every instance.
+An instance variable is stored on the individual object.
 When you read self.attr, Python checks the instance first, then the class.
-When you write self.attr = value, it always creates or updates the instance attribute, shadowing the class variable if one exists.
+When you write self.attr = value, it always creates or updates the instance's own copy, hiding the class variable for that object only.

 python